-Sweden — Tour through winding alleyways of Stockholm’s Old Town.
+Sweden — Tour through winding alleyways of the capital city’s Old Town.
 On your trip, enjoy live music in downtown Stockholm, and try famous Swedish meatballs.

 Poland — Head south for hikes through the mountains to swimmable lakes.
 Stroll through a lively Old Town full of drool-worthy treats.
 Step back in time at numerous world famous WWII history sites.
 Poland is a volunteer favorite.

-Slovenia — Boat across the lake to medieval Bled castle?
+Slovenia — Boat across a lake to the medieval Bled castle?
 Take the train through the underground network of caves?
 Hike through ravines and canyons?
 Slovenia has all of that and more.

 Switzerland — Hike or take in views of the Swiss Alps by train.
 Or paddle board on Lake Geneva.
 But because you’re in Switzerland, you have to get your fill of chocolate before leaving.